VIAME/VIAME/examples/building_and_installing_viame/README.rst

 **Python:**

-The default Python used is 2.7 or 3.6, though other versions may work as well.
+The default Python used is 3.6, though other versions may work as well.
 It depends on your build settings, operating system, and which dependency projects are turned on.